wp-staging/wp-staging-cli-releases/README.md

 Restore Options:
   -p,  --path=<path>                - Specify the WordPress root path for restoration.
 Default: "./".
   -wd, --overwrite-db=<yes|no>      - Remove tables that are not in the backup.
-Default: "no".
+Default: "yes".
   -wr, --overwrite-wproot=<yes|no>  - Remove files in the WordPress root path that are not in the backup or part of WordPress core.
 Default: "no".
        --db-innodb-strict-mode      - Enable InnoDB strict mode if needed.
 By default, it is turned off during database restoration.
        --db-file=<file>             - Use the extracted backup SQL file to resume database restoration in case of failure.